CodingYuanLiu/Jing/document/worklog/wechat-cgi.md

 ### WXSS Style

-WXSS has most of the features of CSS, and wechat-cgi have also made some extensions and modifications in WXSS.
+***WXSS has most of the features of CSS***, and wechat-cgi have also made some extensions and modifications in WXSS.

 1. New size units have been added.
 WXSS supports the new size unit `rpx`.
 You just need to submit it to the underlying of the wechat-cgi to convert to suit for different mobile devices.
 The result will be slightly different from the expected result due to float numbers.